 I don't know for sure, but I wonder.
 Maybe he too didn't like what the Light exposed.
 Maybe it's easier to come up with academic debates and arguments than it is to see the transgressions that are glaringly unmasked in the Light of Truth?

 The Light of Christ always exposes darkness.
 It can be a painful thing.
-But, as a follower of Christ, I have to remember that just like my husband and I want to improve this room, God simply wants to give us the best, most God-glorifying life, possible.
+But, as a follower of Christ, I have to remember that just like my husband and I wanted to improve this room, God simply wants to give us the best, most God-glorifying lives, possible.
 He exposes my sins in order to help make me more like Him.
-He wants me to be aware of areas where there is work to be done–not so I can try to fix it on my own–but so that I will let Him work on me more.
+He wants me to be aware of areas where there is work to be done--not so I can try to fix it on my own--but so that I will let Him work on me more.

 As hard as it may be, I am going to keep the Light on in my life.
 I want to see myself for what I am, and pray that God will do the necessary work to make me a little more beautiful, a little more like Him, everyday.